|

 either from Khao Sok or from Ratchabrapa Dam.

-For many people, the highlight of their lake excursion is the adventurous three-hour trek to and through the 800-metre-long
+For many people, the highlight of their lake excursion is the adventurous three-hour trek to and through the 500 metre long

 horseshoe-shaped Nam Talu cave, a five-minute boat ride from the national park raft houses of Ton Toey, or about an hour's boat ride from the dam.

-The trek is not for everyone, however, as the cave section entails an hour-long wade
+The trek is not for everyone or the faint hearted, however, as the cave section entails an hour-long wade

-due to higher water levels and stronger currents.
+due to higher water levels and stronger currents and flash floods.
 There are signs warning against entry during rain.
 Wear shoes with decent grip and request (or take) your own torch.

 Park staff have recently installed alarms and a rainwater meter that will warn visitors of any danger from a flash flood.